Draught horses at Koojarlee.

 Other items by McCallum, Alexander.

-- Draught horse and foal at Koojarlee.
+- Draught horse at Koojarlee.

 Other items from Curtin University Library